UOE-ArmEd/arduino-nano-myo-hand/hardware-proto-readome.md

 ## Servos / PWMs
 4 of the 6 PWM signals are broken out to the protoboard (pins 6, 9, 10, 11).
 Connect servos to the 2x6 connector.
 The 4 pin in the middle are the Grounds, the outside pins are the signals.
 Be careful how you connect the servos!

+You will need two female-female (or male-female) jumpers to provide power to the servos.
+The protoboard has a 2x1 header just for this.
+The more 'outside' pin is 5V, the more 'inside' on is GND.

 ## Myo
 The myo muscle sensor is attached to the breadboard, and will not be attached directly to skin.
 The electrodes should be connected by the black/blue/red cable to the audio jack.